 A smaller website which uses a premium wordpress theme that’s already been created will naturally be cheaper than a large site which uses a custom style.

 Take note of any key features that must be present on your site.
 Sticking to this list of features makes it easier to cut out frilly extras that you don’t require.
 In some cases, you may have to go slightly over-budget to cater for your business needs.
-Allow for scenarios where certain parts of the project may cost a little bit more than expected.
+Allow for scenarios where certain parts of the project may cost a little bit more than expected, while tracking profitability.

 Keep in mind that some expenses will continue after your website goes live.
 Hosting, adding new improvements and the upkeep of your site will all cost you money on a continuous basis.